mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ## Two `sed` Buffers

-Text read by `sed` is temporarily stored in two buffers referred to as the _pattern space_ (a.k.a.
-PatSpace) and the _hold space_ (a.k.a HoldSpace).
+Text read by `sed` is temporarily stored in two buffers referred to as the _pattern space_ and the _hold space_.

-In normal operation `sed` reads each input line into PatSpace one at a time and runs one or more `sed` commands on this text.
+In normal operation `sed` reads each input line into the pattern space one at a time and runs one or more `sed` commands on this text.
-Most `sed` commands only operate on PatSpace.
+Most `sed` commands only operate on the pattern space.

-Usage of HoldSpace will be discussed later.
+Usage of the hold space will be discussed later.

 ## Substitute Command